Pitson3/openMAM/README.md

 # openMAM
-The open market application for the malawian ecosystem
+The open market application for the Malawian Ecosystem